 Since inception, The Foundation has focused on the environment, investing in environmentally sustainable opportunities, and serving as an original member of the DivestInvest Philanthropy Pledge in 2014.
 Our portfolio is also nearly 100% values-aligned and committing to net zero is a natural next step to address the urgent crisis that is climate change.

 The Foundation has a lot of work to do to reduce emissions throughout its entire nearly $80-million-dollar investment portfolio and is exploring investments in a carbon-free economy.
 We are focused on finding partners who can help us, like the Net-Zero Asset Owners Alliance.
 We are examining frameworks that are available and science-based targets for interim targets for short- and long-term goals.
-We’ve conducted an initial review of the current portfolio and are in the process of setting targets for 2025, which we will publicly report and track against as part of our commitment to the Alliance.
+We’ve conducted an initial review of the portfolio and have set our 2025 climate targets, which we will publicly report progress as part of our commitment to the Alliance

 Foundations with smaller asset pools may be able to act faster and have more flexibility compared to corporations or other organizations with more regulations.
 The Foundation believes that with its impact investment experience and ability to act nimbly it will be able to reach the goal of net zero sooner, by 2030.